salt-die/soap/README.md

 # soap
 Play with dynamic voronoi cells.
-Looks like soap!
+Looks like soap.
 Created to experiment with pygame and github!
 Enjoy!

 Requires pygame and scipy.